shalom-lab/render-rmarkdown/README.md

 - Uses `slren/tidyverse-rmd` Docker image with all dependencies pre-installed
 - Automatic package installation based on document requirements

+## Output Files

+The rendered files will be generated in the same directory as the input R Markdown file.
+For example:

+- Input: `docs/report.Rmd`
+- Output:
+  - `docs/report.pdf`
+  - `docs/report.html`
+  - `docs/report.docx`

 ## Usage

 ```yaml